+As part of its Biodiversity: Every Garden Counts initiative, the Parish Council is helping to create more wildlife-friendly spaces on its own land, including Peel Park, just off Keeds Lane.
 Since 2017 areas above the football pitches in Peel Park have been left un-mown, and gradually, flower and grass species have increased whilst crickets, grasshoppers, bees and butterflies have returned to feed and breed in these patches of long grass.
-Excitingly, a pyramidal orchid burst into bloom here this summer, and we hope others will follow suit next year.
+Excitingly, a pyramidal orchid burst into bloom here in summer 2021, and we hope others will follow suit.